andypswanepoel/resuable-components/modals/modal-readme.md

 #### Inactive State

-At minimum, you will need a modal trigger and a modal, within a modal container.
+At minimum, you will need a modal trigger and a modal.
+For accessibility, the modal should not be in the main element.

-The trigger(s) should be contained within the main section of the body, while the modal should be a non-child section.
+The trigger(s) should be contained within the main section of the body.

 The trigger will need a `data-component="modal"` attribute and a `data-target` attribute.
 The value of the `data-target` attribute associates the trigger with the matching modal ID.